goblimey/ntripcaster/README.md

 ```
 /uk_leatherhead
 ```
-That mountpoint is then public - any rover can connect to it.
+creates a public mountpoint - any rover can connect to it.

 The mountpoint names are case sensitive - "MY_MOUNTPOINT", "My_Mountpoint" and "my_mountpoint" are all different names.